akkshitha676/SoC-24-Gesture-Based-Text-Creation-and-Recognition/README.md

 ## Overview

 This project explores real-time hand gesture recognition using **MediaPipe**, **OpenCV**, and **TensorFlow**.
-By tracking hand landmarks through a webcam, users can interact with their computer without traditional input devices.
+By tracking hand landmarks through a webcam, users can interact with their computer without relying on traditional input devices.

+The primary application is a Virtual Notepad that allows users to write in the air, erase drawings, and recognize handwritten digits using a Convolutional Neural Network (CNN) trained on the MNIST dataset.
+Additional applications demonstrate gesture-based system controls such as brightness adjustment, volume control, drag-and-drop interactions, and pause detection.

-The repository also includes assignments completed during the Summer of Code program, covering machine learning and deep learning fundamentals.
+The repository also contains assignments completed during the Summer of Code program, covering machine learning and deep learning concepts.

 ---